risc0/risc0/examples/hello-world/README.md

 For a step-by-step guide to building your first zkVM application, we recommend [this tutorial][tutorial].

+## Performance

+As zkVM applications may require significant computational resources to prove, we recommend running this example on [Bonsai] or using the [`DEV_MODE`][DEV_MODE] for faster iteration during development.

 ## Quick Start

 First, follow the [examples guide] to install dependencies and check out the correct version of the example.